Developer Docs

 /api/decision/policy-patternsGETReturn first-party decision_pattern_v1 templates for common workflows, including request, outcome, CRM sync, and SDK example hints.

-/api/decision/statusGETReturn readiness for receipt signing, bundle and pattern registries, durable ledger, idempotency, auth, and backend wiring.
+/api/decision/statusGETReturn readiness for receipt signing, Rulebook v1 runtime contract metadata, policy bundle, rulebook and pattern registries, durable ledger, idempotency, auth, and backend wiring.

 Offline verification